 Rose Bengal (1%) or lissamine green dye specifically stains both dry and devitalized epithelial cells and mucous.
 Vital dye stains can thus highlight these abnormal changes in the ocular surface.

 The tear break-up time (BUT) is a direct measure of the stability of the preocular tear film.
 A normal tear film with sufficient lipid, aqueous, and mucinous layers begins to break up, or show signs of discontinuity, after approximately 10 seconds.
 This process is generally accelerated in patients with KCS.

 Schirmer Tear Tests

 The Schirmer test is a measurement of tear volume and is performed by placing a strip of litmus paper over the lid margin to collect the amount of tears produced over a period of five minutes.
 Measurements of tear volume are gross measurements only and are not very sensitive or specific.
 Nevertheless, they are easily performed, and if abnormal, can be predictive of KCS.

 Although biochemical tests are more sensitive and specific than the tests previously mentioned, they are expensive and usually impractical and unnecessary; thus, they are rarely performed.

 Treatment of Mild to Moderate Keratoconjunctivitis Sicca

 At present, there is no cure for keratoconjunctivitis sicca (KCS); however, there are a number of therapeutic options available to ameliorate the symptoms.
 In general, patients suffering from KCS will benefit from a moist, humid environment.
 A warm, dry room can be made more tolerable by using a home humidifier and by avoiding smoke or dust.
-Swimmer's goggles or even side shields with spectacles increase the humidity in the environment immediately around the eye, and delay the evaporation of tears.
+Goggle-type glasses, swimmer’s goggles, and even side shields with spectacles increase the humidity in the environment immediately around the eye, and delay the evaporation of tears.